SpiceSharp/SpiceSharp/articles/structure/flow.md

 // Set resistance using the property directly to 2kOhm resistor.Parameters.Resistance = 2.0e3;

-// Set resistance using the name of the parameter using reflection to 3kOhm
+// Set resistance using the name of the parameter using its Spice name
 // Note: if you use 3e3 instead of 3.0e3, then this method will try to find
 // a parameter of type "int" so make sure to specify a double! resistor.Parameters.SetParameter("r", 3.0e3);